tuanio/ml-algo-implementation/README.md

 # ML Algorithm Implementation

-This is the implementation of a set of machine learning algorithms.
+This is the set of machine learning algorithms implementation.

 ---